AlexanderDotH/Swig/README.md

 <details>
   <summary>🐧 Linux</summary>

-  1. Use the windows setup.
-  2. Use the single binary.
+  1. Use the `swig-linux` single binary.

 </details>

 <details>
   <summary>🪟 Windows</summary>

-  1. Use the windows setup.
+  1. Use the `swig-setup.exe` windows setup.
-  2. Use the single binary.
+  2. Use the `swig-binary.exe` single binary.

 </details>